DiscoverDataScience.org

 Again, your first job title probably won’t be “data architect.”
 You’ll likely need at least 3-5 years of job experience with proven project success before becoming a data architect.
 Apply for entry-level jobs in programming or database administration.
 Continue to work on your skills in database design, development, management, modeling, and warehousing.

-Step 4: Get hired as a data architect
+Step 4: Get Hired as a Data Architect

 After the necessary training and years of experience, you’ll be ready to start your career in data architecture.
 Look for jobs in finance, large educational entities, healthcare firms and insurance companies, businesses, and other organizations that take in and process large amounts of client data.
 You can also find success looking for data architect jobs with computer manufacturers and software corporations.

-Step 5: Earn professional certifications
+Step 5: Earn Professional Certifications

 The most well-known professional certificate is the CDMP (Certified Data Management Professional), offered by the Institute for Certified Computing Professionals.
 This certificate requires candidates to have 2 years of work experience as well as a bachelor’s degree before taking the certification exam, either at the “practitioner” or “mastery” level.

-Step 6: Pursue a Master’s degree
+Step 6: Pursue a Master’s Degree

 A master’s degree is preferred for many senior positions in data architecture.
 The best options are master’s degrees in computer science or data science.

-What is a Data Architect?
+What is a Data Architecture?

 Data architects are generally senior-level professionals, and are highly valued in large companies.
 They use sophisticated computer design skills to develop databases for organizations, allowing for the collection and analysis of big data.
 Data architects must be creative problem-solvers who use a vast amount of programming tools to innovate and design new solutions to store and manage data.

-What does a Data Architect do?
+What Does a Data Architect Do?

 A database architect helps a company understand its strategic goals with regards to data management, and works with software designers and data engineers to develop plans for new integration of databases.
 Data architects must have keen business intelligence to work with higher level officials in a company and assess the particular needs of that company.
 Keeping aware of industry trends, data architects then create a new platform that can function for many people and in many areas.